-Today we follow the stone-paved trail by climbing over a rocky ridge to Salleri (1353m).
+Today we follow the stone-paved trail and climb over a rocky ridge to Salleri (1353m).
 And then descend to Sirdibas (1420m) and reach Ghatta Khola.
 We further continue walking upstream and cross over to Philim (1570m), a large Gurung village.
 The trail turns north and stays on a fairly level trail as it crosses millet fields to Ekle Bhatti.
 The trail now enters a steep, uninhabited gorge.
-At this point, we descend to the grassy land slopes, cross the Budhi Gandaki, then trek along the west bank for a while, then cross over to the east bank, and then back again.
+At this point, we descend to the grassy land slopes, cross over the Budhi Gandaki, then trek along the west bank for a while, then cross over to the east bank, and then back again.
 As we continue through, the valley widens.
 We pass through bamboo forests until we reach Deng Khola.
 Upon crossing the Deng Khola, we reach the tiny village of Deng.
 Overnight in Deng.

 Day 7: Deng - Namrung (2895m/6-7hrs)

 We shall cross over the Budhi Gandaki and then climb up to Rana (1910m).
 After crossing the bridge, we continue on the trail and reach Bihi Phedi (1990m) & Bihi (2130m), then head west up the valley of Budhi Gandaki.
 The trail passes through forests and mani walls, where we turn towards a corner that contours to Ghap (2250m).
 Even though there is another route, we shall take the route through Prok village.
 We cross the Budi Gandaki river several times and come across several Gompas en-route.
 The trail follows the river upstream through a dense forest.
 After crossing the river at an impressive spot where it thunders down a narrow gorge, the forest becomes less dense, and the trail gets better.
 Hereafter, it is a steep uphill hike until Namrung.
 Overnight in Namrung.